If you have a question that is not addressed here, please contact us. We look forward to hearing from you.

 A: According to Texas Guidelines, all insurance carriers are required to pay in-network benefits for any member presenting for emergency medical treatment.
 In fact, it’s the law that you must be reimbursed by your insurance carrier for your emergency room visit.
 Texas law requires your insurance carrier to pay for your emergency care, whether the emergency room is “in network” or “out of network.”
 The state of Texas empowers you to use “a prudent layperson standard” in considering what constitutes an emergency.

-WHAT IF I HAVE TROUBLES WITH MY INSURANCE COMPANY?
+WHAT IF I HAVE TROUBLE WITH MY INSURANCE COMPANY?

 WHAT IF I NEED TO STAY IN THE HOSPITAL?